eriqande/CohoBroodstock/README.md

 rxys <- read_kinship_matrix(file_path)
 ```

-Here is what the first few rows of that looks like
+Here is what the first few rows of that look like

 ``` r
 rxys[1:10, ]